javierhernandezdelorenzo/DockerFlaskPostgres/README.md

 To do so we are going to check the table where we are storing the data inside of our container.

 To get "inside" our postgres container run the following command:
-`docker exec -it [CONTAINED_ID] bash`
+`docker exec -it [CONTAINER_ID] bash`
-To enter de postgres console run the following commands:
+To enter the postgres console run the following commands:
 `su postgres`,
 `psql`
 Now  with the following command we connect to the database named postgres where we have our table